Geonovum/KP-APIs/API-strategie-extensies/ext-many-to-many-relations.md

 }
 ```

 In this approach, the request body of the PUT operations is empty.
-This is a special way to express that path id `3` at the end of the URL refers to the existing author 3 resource which is to be linked to the books resource.
+This may look strange, but it is a convenient way to express that path id `3` at the end of the URL refers to the existing author 3 resource which is to be linked to the books resource.

 Note that the PUT operation has a side-effect such that the authors resource is automatically synchronized: